dharmab/a3tangohunt/README.md

 You can find the latest stable release on Steam Workshop [here](http://steamcommunity.com/sharedfiles/filedetails/?id=332544964)

 ## Legal
-This mission uses components from [F3](http://ferstaberinde.com/f3/en//index.php?title=Main_Page).
-All other scripts in this mission are released into the public domain, so feel free to use and modify them in your own missions.
+This mission is released into the public domain, so feel free to use and modify them in your own missions.
 I place no restriction on use of these scripts.
 I request that you mention and link to [the GitHub page](http://www.github.com/dharmab/a3tangohunt) if possible, but this is not required.
 See LICENSE for more information.